brainwater/pyfscache/README.rst

 A simple filesystem cache for python. **This is a modified version that forks v0.9.12**

 Summary of changes in fork:
- - minor changes for Python 3 compatibility
+ - Minor changes for Python 3 compatibility
- - use of pickle rather than cPickle
+ - Use of pickle rather than cPickle
- - original cache key is now stored in the FSCache object, which permits later lookup of cached objects
+ - Original cache key is now stored in the FSCache object, which permits later lookup of cached objects
- - keys are now a structure only of tuples of strings; all inspect.getArgSpec() calls as part of key creation are themselves serialized using pickle.dumps to produce a string version.
+ - Keys are now a structure only of tuples of strings; all inspect.getArgSpec() calls as part of key creation are themselves serialized using pickle.dumps to produce a string version.
 This avoids segfaults on at least one platform and enables numpy array objects to be cached.

- - addition of user utility methods / functionality to FSCache class:
+ - Addition of user utility methods / functionality to FSCache class

    - _suppress_set_cache_error Boolean flag can be set after instance creation, allowing sets on existing cache objects to silently fail.
 This is useful when re-running code segments that must ensure a cache value is set without a fussy try-except clause.
 Used by force_cache_set and __setitem__.

    - force_cache_set method to overwrite a cache entry if the object's key is already present.
 Avoids fussy try-except clause in cases where user is confident about an overwrite policy.

    - lookup_by_digest method to return the object cached by its digest string.
    - lookup_by_object method to return the key of a cached object (reverse lookup).
    - expire_by_object method to expire an object based on lookup_by_object.
    - exist_object method to check presence of an object in the **loaded** cache.

 Home Page, Documentation, & Repository
 --------------------------------------